0hq/tinyvector/README.md

 ## Get involved

-TinyVector is going to be growing a lot (don't worry, will still be tiny).
+tinyvector is going to be growing a lot (don't worry, will still be tiny).
 Feel free to make a PR and contribute.
 If you have questions, just mention [@willdepue](https://twitter.com/willdepue).

 Some ideas for first pulls: